-In conjunction with the Maiden Quota Share, AII entered into a loan agreement with Maiden Insurance during the fourth quarter of 2007, whereby Maiden Insurance loaned to AII the amount equal to its quota share of the obligations of the AmTrust Ceding Insurers that AII was then obligated to secure.
-The loan agreement was amended in February 2008 to provide for interest at a rate of LIBOR plus 90 basis points and is payable on a quarterly basis.
-Each advance under the loan is secured by a promissory note.
-Advances totaled approximately \$168.0 million as of December 31, 2010.
-We recorded \$982,000 of interest expense during the year ended December 31, 2010.
+In conjunction with the Maiden Quota Share, as described above, AII entered into a loan agreement with Maiden Insurance during the fourth quarter of 2007, whereby Maiden Insurance loaned to AII the amount equal to its quota share of the obligations of the AmTrust Ceding Insurers that AII was then obligated to secure.
+The loan agreement provides for interest at a rate of LIBOR plus 90 basis points and is payable on a quarterly basis.
+Advances under the loan are secured by a promissory note and totaled \$168.0 million as of December 31, 2012.
+We recorded \$2.0 million of interest expense during the year ended December 31, 2012.
+Effective December 1, 2008, AII and Maiden Insurance entered into a Reinsurer Trust Assets Collateral agreement whereby Maiden Insurance is required to provide AII the assets required to secure Maiden's proportionate share of AII's obligations to our U.S. subsidiaries.
+The amount of this collateral as of December 31, 2012 was approximately \$864.1 million.
+Maiden retains ownership of the collateral in the trust account.